lanl/flit/README.md

 We welcome feedback and bug reports.

 If you use this package in your research and find it useful, please cite it as:
-* Kai Gao, Ting Chen, 2024, FLIT: A Generic Fortran Library based on Interfaces and Templates, URL: [github.com/lanl/flit](https://github.com/lanl/flit)
+* Kai Gao, 2024, FLIT: A Generic Fortran Library based on Interfaces and Templates, URL: [github.com/lanl/flit](https://github.com/lanl/flit)